 Mother-in-Chief of the Rainbow Tribe

-Josephine Baker became the world’s wealthiest black American woman.
+Josephine Baker became the world’s wealthiest Black American woman.
 Her activism, her limitless spending and her philanthropy accelerated her bankruptcy.
 In 1968, the tribe was forced to leave the Milandes, chased out by the new owners.
-The family found refuge in Roquebrune on the Côte d’Azur, thanks to the support of Princess Grace of Monaco.
+The family found refuge in Roquebrune on the French Riviera, thanks to the support of Princess Grace of Monaco.

-At the age of sixty-seven, Josephine Baker returned to the stage in New York’s Carnegie Hall and in 17 American cities before settling for a long stretch at the Théâtre Bobino in Paris.
+At the age of sixty-seven, Josephine Baker returned to the stage at New York’s Carnegie Hall and in 17 American cities before settling for a long stretch at the Théâtre Bobino in Paris.
 L’Express could not believe it: “This is no longer a comeback, it is an eternal return.”
 Yet on April 12, 1975, four days after leaving the stage, she died of a brain hemorrhage.
-One of the members of the tribe, Jean-Claude Baker (who died this year), wrote a biography of the artist – Josephine, The Hungry Heart (2001) — and perpetuated her memory in his New York museum-restaurant, Chez Josephine.
+One of the members of the tribe, Jean-Claude Baker (who died in 2015), wrote a biography of the artist – Josephine: The Hungry Heart (2001) – and perpetuated her memory in his New York museum-restaurant, Chez Josephine.

 “Lightness can rhyme with freedom, and fantasy can lend a certain humility to courage,” concludes Régis Debray.
 “This street mermaid could help us warm up the urns and the statues, introduce a little turbulent behavior and sunshine in this cold and woefully stilted crypt [the Panthéon].”

-Article published in the July 2015 issue of France-Amérique
+Article published in the July 2015 issue of France-Amérique.
+Subscribe to the magazine.